"Out to Vote" Film Screening & Panel Discussion

-This webinar is produced in partnership with the John Brademas Center of New York University, the Brennan Center for Justice, the Bertelsmann Foundation, and NYU Global Inclusion, Diversity, and Strategic Innovation.
+This webinar was produced in partnership with the John Brademas Center of New York University, the Brennan Center for Justice, the Bertelsmann Foundation, and NYU Global Inclusion, Diversity, and Strategic Innovation.

-Registration is required in order to receive the log-in details for the webinar.
-Please note this session may be recorded.
+Registration was required in order to receive the log-in details for the webinar.
+Please note this session was recorded.

 Meet the Panelists

-Gilda R. Daniels, Professor of Law, University of Baltimore School of Law (NYU Law)
+Gilda R. Daniels (NYU Law '90), Professor of Law, University of Baltimore School of Law